haddocking/haddocking.github.io/education/molmod_online/docking.md

 By selecting the 'Cluster partners by protein function' option the software will look into the function of the protein partners that interact with each binding surface.

 <a class="prompt prompt-question">
   What is the most relevant cluster in our case?
+Pay attention to the protein function!
   How many residues are above the 0.5 probability threshold ?
 </a>